- Sashité for Developers

 Interpretation:

-- No hand/reserve contents change
+- No Hand contents change.

 - Active player changes (explicit

-toggle: true
+toggle: true).

 This represents pass moves, forfeit turns, or any transition where only the turn changes.